RaghuvanshiAkash/pep-questions-/README.md

 //......Q1 wave array......
 //...Q2 move zero to right...
-// A C program to move all zeroes at the end of array
+// ..Program to move all zeroes at the end of array..
-// ..........gfg solution.....

 #include <stdio.h>